aurelio-amerio/techytok/_posts/2019-12-23-lesson-types.md

 "Julia"
 ```

-Luckily my exam session is finished now and I finally have a little bit more time to sleep, so I'll adjust my sleeping schedule to sleep eight hours:
+Luckily my exam session is over now and I finally have a little bit more time to sleep, so I'll adjust my sleeping schedule to sleep eight hours:
 ```julia
 aure.sleepHours = 8
 ```